ehsanbabavu/ariyabot/replit.md

   - Path traversal protection with filename validation and directory containment checks
   - Admin-only access with JWT authentication
   - Persian UI accessible at /database-backup in admin settings menu
+- **Cardano Integration**: Cardanoscan API integration for blockchain transaction retrieval:
+  - Fetch transaction history for any Cardano wallet address
+  - Support for pagination (up to 50 transactions per request)
+  - Free tier API usage with proper authentication
+  - Automatic formatting of ADA amounts with Persian date display
+  - Direct links to Cardanoscan explorer for transaction details

 ## System Design Choices
 - **AI Architecture**: Dual AI provider system supporting Gemini AI (Google) and Liara AI (OpenAI-compatible) with an AI Service Orchestrator for centralized management and automatic failover.
 Only one provider is active at a time, configurable via admin settings.